magnus-eriksson/slim-app-template/readme.md

 I've added the Illuminate\Container to this package to be able to handle dependency injection.

 There is also a file called app/start.php which is included right before the routes are called.
-This would be a good place to register classes for dependency injection and bootstrap other eventual packages you include.
+This would be a good place to register classes for dependency injection and bootstrap other packages you're using.

 To get the Slim instance, use the helper `slim()`.